 For example, in this brand guidelines example from Lauren Sambataro a large section of the guide is used for that statement.
 I also like how prevalent it is in the graphic, which also shows that they take this statement very seriously.

-Creative small business brand style guide example
+Creative small business brand style guide template

 Creative Small Business Brand Style Guide Example

-Creative brand guidelines examples
+Creative brand guidelines templates

 If you work for an extremely creative brand, like Venngage, your branding guidelines should reflect that.